New Manila International Airport: 1945–2017: Multiple false-starts

-In May 2011, the Japan International Cooperation Agency (JICA) submitted to the Philippine government a study concerning air transport needs within the Greater Manila Area, which concluded that the development of a new gateway airport was "an urgent need" given that the runway capacity at the existing Ninoy Aquino International Airport (NAIA) was "already almost saturated."
-In response, the government adopted a dual airport system in May 2013, which entailed the upgrade of the facilities at Ninoy Aquino International Airport while also expanding capacity at Clark International Airport.
-JICA later recommended the construction of a new airport in the vicinity of Sangley Point, Cavite City and conducted a full feasibility study.
+In May 2011, the Japan International Cooperation Agency (JICA)'s study on air transport needs within the Greater Manila Area, made a submission to the Philippine government that a new airport was "an urgent need" given that the capacity at the existing NAIA was "already almost saturated."
+In May 2013, the government responded by adopting a dual-use twin-airport system, which entailed the upgrade of NAIA while also expanding capacity at Clark International Airport.
+In 2015, JICA recommended the construction of a new airport near Sangley Point in Cavite City to the south of Manila Bay.
+In May 2014, San Miguel Corporation (SMC) proposed a $10-billion international airport project built on reclaimed land in Manila Bay, which was intended to cover the coastal areas of Parañaque and Las Piñas.
+However, this not happen; a decision later reversed by the administration of the President Duterte in 2016 who favored multiple airports for the Greater Manila Area.